dfsyncjs/dfsync/README.md

 ## Why dfsync?

-Most HTTP clients are designed for browser or general use.
+Most clients are designed for browser or general use.

 dfsync focuses specifically on **service-to-service communication** and provides predictable networking behavior for backend systems.